taranjitkaurme/datascience_practice_general/1. Probability/README.md

 Probability is a branch of mathematics that deals with the likelihood of different outcomes in various situations.
 It is used to quantify the chance of a particular event happening.

+if X, is the event,
+P(X)= Number of favorable outcomes/Total number of possible outcomes

+The basic formula for probability, P(X), is the ratio of the number of favorable outcomes to the total number of possible outcomes in the sample space.
+Here, favorable outcomes are those we are focusing on, and the sample space encompasses all conceivable outcomes.

+ When two events don't influence each other, their joint probability is the product of their individual probabilities.

+ P(AB)=P(A)P(B), where A and B are independent

 ## Key Aspects of Probability

 ### Definition
 Probability is a measure of the likelihood that an event will occur.
 It is quantified as a number between 0 and 1, inclusive, where 0 indicates impossibility and 1 indicates certainty.

 ### Basic Concepts
+- **Trial**: Observing the event and recording the outcome. **Example:** Flipping a coin once and noting whether it lands on heads or tails.
-- **Experiment**: An action or process that leads to one of several possible outcomes.
+- **Experiment**: An action or process that leads to one of several possible outcomes. **Example:** Flipping a coin 400 times, with each flip being a trial.
-- **Outcome**: A possible result of an experiment.
+- **Outcome**: A possible result of an experiment. **Example:** Getting heads or tails on a single coin flip.
-- **Event**: A set of outcomes of an experiment to which a probability is assigned.
+- **Event**: A set of outcomes of an experiment to which a probability is assigned. **Example:**  Getting heads 200 times out of 400 coin flips

+- **Expected Values**: The expected value is like the average outcome you'd predict if you could repeat an experiment many times.
+It’s what you’d “expect” to happen on average.
+For Categorical Value: E(A)= P(A) x n, where P(A) is probability of Event A occuing and n is the number of times trial is conducted

 ### Probability Models
 There are two main types: